 Distance: 5.2km return

-Elevation:
+Elevation: 400m

-Difficulty:
+Difficulty: Hard

-Starting the trail, to Victoria Falls Lookout
+Starting the trail: to Victoria Falls Lookout

-From the car park you head straight into the bush and within 100m you’ll be standing at Victoria Falls Lookout.
+From the car park you head straight into the bush and within 115m you’ll be standing at Victoria Falls Lookout.
 Despite the name you can’t see the falls from here, but you do get a wonderful view over the Grose Valley.

 After admiring the mountains, it’s time to begin descending through the bush towards the falls.

-Descending to Victoria Creek Cascades
+Descending to Silver Cascades

 After quite a few switchbacks you’ll start to hear the rushing water signalling you have nearly made it to the cascades.

-Arriving at Victoria Creek Cascades
+Arriving at Silver Cascades aka Victoria Creek Cascades

 The pool at the base of the cascades is a great place for a dip, one of our favourites in the Blue Mountains in fact.
-The water is cold but not icy (this was in summer though) and it’s pretty easy access.
+The water is cold but not icy (this was in summer though) and it’s pretty easy to access.

-The first couple of rocks getting into the pool are a little slippery but not too bad and then it gets nice and deep so you can swim immediately.
+The first couple of rocks getting into the pool are a little slippery, but not too bad and then it gets nice and deep so you can swim immediately.

-It does get shallower again, with a sandy bottom, closer to the cascades but there’s enough room for a decent little swim.
+It does get shallower again, with a sandy bottom, closer to the cascades, but there’s enough room for a decent little swim.

 Heading to Victoria Falls